0Fly98/NFTopia/README.md

 # NFTopia
-This is our project about NFT
+This is a project about NFT